omair-a-khan/starter-academic/content/authors/admin/_index.md

 In addition to conducting statistical analyses, I create software tools that help address unique challenges that arise in the collaboration between statisticians and other scientists.
 Examples of these tools include a research package that automates the highly complex process of generating a master dataset, a package that allows the user to create a codebook to accompany the sharing of a dataset, and a web app that lets users perform basic exploratory data analysis without needing to write any code or submit a statistical request.

-Outside of my work, I like to study foreign languages, cook, and play video games.
+Outside of my work, I like to study languages, cook, and play video games.
 Please feel free to shoot me an email if you would like to chat!